 An advertising firm is hoping to grow its client base in the legal sector.

 They are constantly losing RFPs to other agencies that predominantly work with law firms.
 In order to stand out, the advertising firm partners with a content marketing research company.

 The content marketing research company conducts an online survey to collect feedback from those who are currently customers of a law firm, as well as the general public.

 After fieldwork is administered, the content marketing research firm delivers a top-tier report with an executive summary and an appendix broken down question-by-question, including respondent’s answers broken down by key demographics (age, gender, tenure).

 The advertising agency is able to repurpose the research report into a whitepaper highlighting key findings from the online survey.

-These questions were answered by current legal clients, past clients of a law firm, and people who have never used a law firm before.
+The whitepaper covers top sources of awareness, perception levels, reasons for choosing a law firm, likelihood to switch to a new law firm, and more.
+Keep in mind these findings were answered by current legal clients, past clients of a law firm, and people who have never used a law firm before.